 This report provides a horizontal thread count deviation map, a vertical thread count deviation map, a horizontal thread angle map, a vertical thread angle map, and histograms of horizontal and vertical thread counts.
-A table of contents occurs on page 3.
+Comments on the thread count results can be found on page 3.
+A table of contents occurs on page 4.